Assassin's Creed: Bloodlines: Reception

-Assassin's Creed: Bloodlines has received mixed reviews from critics.
-It received a 5.5 from GameSpot which praised its sound-effects but heavily criticized the platforming, small areas and over-emphasis on combat neglecting other areas.
-However IGN gave it a 6.9 criticizing its repetitive sound effects as well as one dimensional combat but praising the game's visuals.
-GameSpy gave the game a 2.5 out of 5 praising its faithfulness to the series and its gameplay though heavily criticizing its environments, repetitive gameplay as well as poor script and voice-acting.
-GameZones Louis Bedigian gave the game a 5.3/10, saying the game is "Generic at best, Assassin's Creed: Bloodlines is a great example of what can be done on the PSP visually, but should in no way be considered an example of great gameplay."
+Assassin's Creed: Bloodlines received mixed reviews from critics.
+It received a 5.5 from GameSpot, who praised its sound effects but heavily criticized the platforming, small areas, and over-emphasis on combat at the expense of other aspects of the game.
+IGN gave it a 6.9, criticizing its repetitive sound effects as well as one-dimensional combat, but praising its visuals.
+GameSpy gave the game a 2.5 out of 5, praising its faithfulness to the series and its gameplay while criticizing its environments, repetitive gameplay as well as poor script and voice-acting.
+GameZones Louis Bedigian gave the game a 5.3/10, calling it "a great example of what can be done on the PSP visually", but that it "should in no way be considered an example of great gameplay."